dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/bgp.md

 This page describes how to configure the Contiv infrastructure in L3 native VLAN mode.

-The following figure shows a Contiv cluster with routing capabilites:
+The following figure shows a Contiv cluster with routing capabilities:

 ![bgp](bgp_arch.png)